 What is cannabis?

 Cannabis is an umbrella term that includes both hemp and marijuana plants.
-Cannabis sativa is actually the scientific name of the cannabis plant, and hemp and marijuana are just two different “varieties” of it.
+Cannabis sativa is actually the scientific name of the cannabis plant, and hemp and marijuana are just two different “varieties” of it, like cousins.

 THC VS. CBD